omorros/SnapShelf-console/README.md

 ### Grape Class Discussion

 > *"A notable finding was the consistent over-prediction of the grape class across all three VLMs.
 Ground truth annotations treated one grape cluster as a single unit, whereas VLMs counted individual grape berries within each cluster, reporting 4–6 items per cluster.
 This semantic ambiguity — what constitutes 'one grape' — is not a model error but a fundamental challenge in count-based evaluation: the annotation convention and the model's interpretation of a 'unit' may diverge.
 When the grape class is excluded, all three VLMs achieve F1 scores above 0.98, suggesting the approach is highly effective for unambiguously defined items."*

+### Cost and Latency Trade-Offs

+> *"API costs and inference latency were recorded for all three VLMs.
+GPT-5.2 was the fastest (3.7 s/image) and cheapest ($0.004/image), while Gemini 3.1 Pro was the slowest (9.0 s/image) and most expensive ($0.010/image) due to internal thinking tokens billed as output.
+Claude Opus 4.6 occupied the middle ground (4.7 s/image, $0.012/image).
+The total API cost for the VLM comparison across all three models on 120 images was $4.38.
+Pipelines B and C, being fully offline, incurred zero API cost and sub-100 ms inference on GPU, making them significantly cheaper at scale.
+For a production deployment processing 10,000 images/day, Pipeline A (Gemini) would cost approximately $100/day versus $0 for the YOLO-based pipelines, plus the added latency of network round-trips."*

 ### Limitations